Instant Pot Oatmeal Recipe (with rolled or steel oats)

 bowl of oatmeal topped with bananas raisins maple syrup nuts

-Add your favorite toppings and dig in.
+Add your favorite toppings.
 This oatmeal has bananas, walnuts, raisins and maple syrup.

 5 mini bowls of oatmeal with various toppings